 Jo Thompson Landscape & Garden Design

-Expert plantswoman Jo Thompson runs a leading architectural-garden design studio, known for creating private and public gardens that are sensitive to their location and history, as well as intelligently planted.
-She will return to the Chelsea Flower Show again this year with the RHS Garden for Friendship, which will be created in collaboration with keen gardener and radio presenter Zoe Ball.
+Expert plantswoman Jo Thompson runs a leading architectural garden design studio, known for creating private and public gardens that are sensitive to their location and history, as well as intelligently planted.
+She is a fellow of the Landscape Institute and repeat medal winner at the Chelsea Flower Show.

 020–7127 8438; www.jothompson-garden-design.co.uk

 Landscape architect Kim Wilkie is admired for sculpting the land, creating calm, green geometric patterns on a large scale, often in historic settings.
 More recently, he has also focused his work into considering how we live with the land, advising on the development of farming and new cities.

 This full-service company offers design, construction, planting and maintenance, covering both private and public projects, such as the first public park in Gibraltar.
 The firm has won multiple RHS medals for its work, describing its speciality as creating ‘beautifully balanced gardens with a delicate combination of strong architectural features and soft, naturalistic planting’.

 Lloyd Brunt Outdoor Design